matthew678532/front-end-starterkit/README.md

 `npm install -g gulp`

-This installation will give you access to gulp's cli for running our automation tasks such as `gulp sass`, to convert sass to css, but more on that later!
+This installation will give you access to gulp's cli for running our automation tasks such as `gulp sass`, which enables you to convert sass code into optimized css code, but more on that later!

 ## Installation